AamerShareef/Spy-Bot/README.md

 - The remote system must have aircrack-ng, optirun, bumblebeed and pyrit installed.
 - The remote system must be running a suitable OS such as Kali Linux.
 (Tested on Parrot OS).
 2. Setting up the Spy-Bot
+- Refer the wiki to set up the SPyBot motor controller, GPIO Connection and Circuit connections.
 - Make sure you have configured the Yaler services to run on boot on the raspberry pi (if using a remote connection over the internet)
 - Make sure you are using Parrot OS armhf or a similiar distro on the Raspberry pi.
 - Install the pygmaps module present in the dependencies folder.